punamlohot/AboutMe/README.md

 </h1>

 Welcome to my GitHub repository!
 I'm <b>Punam Lohot</b> ,
-A passionate full-stack developer with a knack for crafting robust and innovative web solutions.
+A passionate <b> full-stack developer </b> with a knack for crafting robust and innovative web solutions.
 Here you'll find a showcase of my projects, ranging from web applications to software tools, all designed with a focus on usability, performance, and scalability.

 ------About Me------